KevinConti/kevinconti/content/blog/softwareideas-daily-blog/index.md

 \> 10%: Prioritize creating the community above releasing [The Foundation](https://softwareideas.io/the-foundation) course.

 Based on how it's growing , the 10% number is looking more and more likely.
 But we'll have to wait and see!

+### November

+Can you believe that I missed all of November for this post?!?
+November was a huge month, and I struggled with being able to manage this blog at the same time as working on the project and working a full-time job.
+More on this in the next post.

+### December

+#### December 7th

+Hello!
+It's been a while.

+Let's start with some numbers:

+💰 MRR: \$11,246

+💵 Revenue: \$46,339

+😊 Customer Count: 615

+💔 Churn percentage: 8.8% monthly

+As you can see, things went pretty crazy in November!
+Here's the highlight reel:

+A Black Friday sale of 20% off (for life) brought in over $2,000 MRR in just a few days, skyrocketing Software Ideas into the five-figure club within its five month birthday, which happens to be today.
+The response blew me away, and thanks to that sale I've finally accomplished my biggest goal - $10k in MRR.

+Of course, the pessimist in me is waiting for the other shoe to drop.
+I'm pretty scared to see the renewal rates on these purchases - will these customers renew because they want to keep their lifetime discount, or are they going to churn at an even higher rate than the regular customer base?

+Additonally, in November I failed to release a SINGLE episode of [The Foundation](https://softwareideas.io/the-foundation) like I intended to.
+I struggled with balancing the need for the constant content of the newsletter with my own need for a mental break, and The Foundation was the ball that got dropped.
+I'm hopeful that today I will finally be re-recording the first episode, and aiming to release that later this week.

+Last but not least - KPIs.
+One of the few that I was tracking in the early days was the % of email list subscribers who have become paid subscribers.
+Originally, I was at 6.07%.
+My goal was 12.15%.

+As of today, Software Ideas has a conversion rate of 11.44%!
+Very close to the goal I set for myself four months ago.
+Very cool!

+My second KPI is monthly churn %.
+Here's a snippet from an earlier blog post:

+> The not-so-good news is that customer churn has significantly increased since renewals started coming in.
+Now, 3.4% is “good”, I would be ecstatic if it stayed around here, but this number is very likely to continue to increase over the next three months.
+Depending on where it lands, here is my plan:
+>
+> **1-5%**: Throw a party, because that’s unbelievable!
+>
+> **5-10%**: Keep the current plan, no major changes because of churn
+>
+> **10%**: Prioritize creating the community above releasing The Foundation course.

+Sitting here at 8.8%, I'm right on the border between the second and third option.
+This is definitely the biggest opportunity for Software Ideas right now.
+As such, my goal is to reduce churn to 5%.
+I plan to focus on this after The Foundation is fully released, as it's the next-most important aspect of the business.

+There's a lot more that I want to write about, especially about some channels and opportunities that are coming up in the near future, but for now I'll leave it at that!
+I am hoping that I will be a lot more active on this blog from now on!